 While running a small business, every penny counts.
 Your small business may have the ability to minimize taxes which could be the difference between profitability and just scraping by.
-Don’t pay more taxes than you owe, and follow these year-end money-saving tax tips for small
+Tax season for small businesses can often be quite confusing and many small business owners miss out on small business tax deductions.
+Don’t pay more taxes than you owe, and follow these year-end money-saving tax preparation tips for small business owners

 1. Deduct Your Home Office